magyrka/devops-team-green/README.md

 ------------------------------------------
 # Instructions for Developers (how to run Project locally)
-Assuming that all commands will be running in shell from working directory
+Assuming that all commands will be running in shell from working directory and DockerCLI is installed
 ## Clone repository locally from Git
 In order to create a local copy of the project you need:
 1. Download and install the last version of Git https://git-scm.com/downloads